dmnavas/RepData_PeerAssessment1/PA1_template.Rmd

 sum(!complete.cases(activity))
 ```

 The number of missing values is **2304**.
+This figure represents the 13% of the total number of records of the original dataset.

-The strategy for filling in all of the missing values in the dataset uses the mean for the 5-minute interval.
+This result motivates looking for a statetgy for filling in all of the missing values.
+The selected strategy uses the mean for the 5-minute interval.
 The implementation is shown below.

 ```r